ChuckNielsen/Ha_-_-_-_/README.md

 # Hard @pps is the future bridge of interacting with traditional computers and wearable AR/VR devices
 Training steps for ML: in session///post session///test results/// ScrapeSave Training Results /// Questioneers filled out automatically and only sometimes manually at any step

-# All levels welcome, 9 Repos are in Phase 1 of Hard @pps
-# Each with a new type of automation environment software feature integration and customization beyond the scope of this Repo.
 Steps -

 1 Auto Hot Keys

 2 Sikilux

 3 .yaml, Conda, Docker, Kubernettes, Pythonm, NodeDB, JavaScript, Webapps, Site Host Services, VPN 's with ability to rotate every step of an automated task

-4 Link Building + SEO Marketing Tools, Future Trends, word2image, 5 Content Generation, Social Network Sharing, Copywriting, Service Schedulers, 6 CheckPoints of Approval + SingleCommunicationPoint.
+4 Link Building + SEO Marketing Tools, Future Trends, word2image,

+5 Content Generation, Social Network Sharing, Copywriting, Service Schedulers,

+6 CheckPoints of Approval + SingleCommunicationPoint.

 7 applying info obtained and learned thus far - implment ml models in various focus in reproducable vENV with UI task completation focus + organize dashboard data for day tomorrow

 8 re-testing origional hurdles in automating creation of all steps up to hear in another automation API/Language/Market/Software

-9 have a next step game shark like avatar guide 3d media agency content created to generate even more layers and options 10 cretique and revamp delivery of approval items and generate timeline reports for these segments all forms filled automaticly from keyword+analytically generated task lists
+9 have a next step game shark like avatar guide 3d media agency content created to generate even more layers and options

+10 cretique and revamp delivery of approval items and generate timeline reports for these segments all forms filled automaticly from keyword+analytically generated task lists